 Welcome to Coorong Apiaries.
-We are one of the largest beekeeping enterprises in Australia and land owners of over 500,000 hectares of land across four states, which is the focus of our conservation and revegetation activities.
+We are one of the largest beekeeping enterprises in Australia and land owners of over 500,000 hectares of land across three states, which is the focus of our conservation and revegetation activities.

 We proudly employ up to 20 people across all our business operations.
 It is this team of passionate, dedicated workers that enable Coorong Apiaries to supply our honey and honey products to domestic and overseas markets and to realise our conservation vision and goals.